michellemwangi01/MirioJewelryShop/README.md

 ## Dependencies

-This code does not have any external dependencies.
-It uses standard HTML, CSS, and JavaScript.
+This code depends on the external hosting service offered by Render.com.
+It also uses standard HTML, CSS, and JavaScript and a db.JSON for the database.

-## Credits
+## Credits & License

-This code was developed by `Abdiwadud Mohamed`.
+This code was developed by and is licensed to `Michelle Mwangi`.
 It utilizes the Fetch API for data retrieval and manipulation.

-## License

-This code is licensed under the `Bisinle` License.

-Feel free to modify and use this code according to your needs.

 ## Issues and Contributions

 If you encounter any issues or have suggestions for improvements, please create an issue in this repository.
-Contributions and pull requests are also welcome.

 ## Contact

-For any further questions or inquiries, please contact `abdiwadud.mohamedd.@gmail.com`.
+For any further questions or inquiries, please contact `michellemwangim.@gmail.com`.